alema-r/Alessandro-Marcolini-Oniro/meta-oniro-blueprints/README.md

 ## Merge requests

-All contributions are to be handled as merge requests in the [meta-ohos Gitlab project](https://git.ostc-eu.org/OSTC/OHOS/meta-ohos).
+All contributions are to be handled as merge requests in the [oniro Gitlab project](https://git.ostc-eu.org/distro/oniro).

 ## Maintainers